autowarefoundation/autoware/planning/behavior_path_planner/docs/behavior_path_planner_drivable_area_design.md

 ### Drivable Lanes Generation

 Before generating drivable areas, drivable lanes need to be sorted.
-Drivable Lanes are selected in each module (`Lane Follow`, `Avoidance`, `Lane Change`, `Pull Over`, `Pull Out` and etc.), so more details about selection of drivable lanes can be found in each module's document.
+Drivable Lanes are selected in each module (`Lane Follow`, `Avoidance`, `Lane Change`, `Goal Planner`, `Pull Out` and etc.), so more details about selection of drivable lanes can be found in each module's document.
 We use the following structure to define the drivable lanes.

 ```cpp
 struct DrivalbleLanes